There are times when you need to make a country-specific search on Google.

 The first way to avoid using a VPN to see international results is by amending the URL on the Google homepage.
 So let's do this together.

 What did we do here?
-First we told Google to totally forget geolocation by tacking ncr (as in no country redirection) onto the URL.
-Then we simply told Google to change the geolocation to be the US, as in gl=us.
-The same formula works for any country.
+First, we searched Google in our current location.
+Then we simply told Google to change the geolocation to Canada, as in /?gl=ca. The same formula works for any country.
 Meaning, if I wanted to see UK search results, I would tack on /?gl=uk.

 Let's see how this actually plays out on the SERP.
 After tacking on /?gl=uk to the Google homepage I searched for theatre tickets and received:

 You'll notice, that despite not being in the UK I was shown sites that either ended with .co.uk or that directly related to the London theatre.

 Moving to Hong Kong now (by tacking on /?gl=hk), I searched for 'movie theatre' and lo and behold a SERP that contained a Hong Kong movie theatre Local Pack displayed:

 Another Way to See Google Results From Another Country